RuhamLeal/store-manager-api/README.md

 ## Getting Started

-This API was developed by me in the trybe course where it works with a mysql database, many endpoints have validations and are working with route management, it works locally, so you need to download the repository
+This API was developed by me in the trybe course where it works with a mysql database, many endpoints have validations and are working with route management, has unit tests for all layers, it works locally so you need to download the repository

 SOME ENDPOINTS: